jahidhasans/Graphene-temperature-dependent-dielectric-function/README.md

 # Graphene — Temperature-Dependent Dielectric Function

 > **Data repository for the manuscript:**
-> *Temperature-dependent dielectric function of graphene from first principles including anharmonic effects*
+> *Effect of Temperature-Induced Dielectric Response on Radiative Heat Transfer in the Extreme Near-Field Regime*
-> J. H. Sagor *et al.* (under review, 2026)
+> J. H. Sagor *et al.* (under review, PRB, 2026)

 This repository contains the input files, force-constant data, post-processing scripts, and representative output figures needed to reproduce the main results of the paper.
-The workflow computes the **anharmonic phonon dispersion** of graphene at finite temperature using the Anharmonic Special Displacement Method (A-SDM) implemented in `ZG.x` (part of Quantum ESPRESSO / EPW), and then feeds the resulting thermally displaced configurations into **Yambo** to obtain the temperature-dependent dielectric function.
+The workflow computes the **anharmonic phonon dispersion** of graphene at finite temperature using the Anharmonic Special Displacement Method (ASDM) implemented in `ZG.x` (part of Quantum ESPRESSO / EPW), and then feeds the resulting thermally displaced configurations into **Yambo** to obtain the temperature-dependent dielectric function.

 ---